 - 75 percent of people with whiplash experience symptoms for six months or longer

 - About 60 percent of people with whiplash need long-term medical intervention

 - Many people with whiplash experience chronic pain

 Seeking medical attention is important, not just for your physical health but for your financial health.
 This is an important step if you decide to pursue legal action.

 Whiplash can result in lost wages and recurrent or chronic pain; this can be a significant drain on your resources.
 Contact a car accident lawyer for a free consultation.
 They will assess your case and determine the most appropriate course of action.
 When you are injured and entitled to compensation, your attorney will fight on your behalf.
 Facing insurance companies on your own is a pain in the neck – and you don’t need another one.

-Contact the law firm of LaBovick, LaBovick & Diaz; our team has decades of experience in car accident cases and understands the impact whiplash can have on your life.
+Contact the LaBovick Law Group; our team has decades of experience in car accident cases and understands the impact whiplash can have on your life.